 Can I have these documents prepared by a non-attorney?

 Debtors must list all property and debts in their bankruptcy schedules.
 If a debt is not listed, it is possible the debt will not be discharged.
-(Lists of the documents [including schedules] that debtors must file are set out on Form B200, one of the Director's Procedural Forms.)

 The judge can also deny the discharge of all debts if a debtor does something dishonest in connection with the Florida bankruptcy case, such as destroying or hiding property, falsifying records, or lying.